tetris245/ULTRAbc/README.md

 Changes for future version

-* Changed the arousal level that is required to trigger the vibe effect in the Moaner
+* Changed the arousal level that is required to trigger the vibe effect from other players in the Moaner
 * Updated the invisible commands